 SIMATIC WinCC V7 – Siemens

 The Siemens SCADA system has been around for many years, and is known as “WinCC”.
-Siemens is one of the largest players on the PLC and SCADA industry, and many businesses use the Siemens platform.
+Siemens is one of the largest players in the PLC and SCADA industry, and many businesses use the Siemens platform.
 Siemens is a huge company that has been evolving their PLC and SCADA platforms over the years to adopt modern technologies.
 The fact that they are a large and veteran player in the SCADA industry gives many businesses confidence in entrusting them with their SCADA applications.